bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ## Secure Computing (Seccomp)
 Using **Secure Computing** or seccomp you can disable the system calls your process can make.
-This restricts a container from making any syscall to the host's kernel.
+It restricts a container from making any syscall to the host's kernel.

 A *seccomp profile* is a definition with a set of restricted and allowed calls stored in a file.
 Default seccomp profile used by Docker: <a href="https://github.com/moby/moby/blob/master/profiles/seccomp/default.json" target="_blank">default.json</a>